 The results are one-of-a-kind bags that are conscientiously crafted – for you.

 Hello!
 I'm Jahna (she/her), owner and maker at Urban Sewing.
 I started sewing when I was in 5th grade, using my Mom’s home sewing machine.
 Throughout middle and high school I made stuffed animals and simple garments and altered old clothes that I found in my Savta’s closet.
 Then for several years, I was busy serving in the IDF and going to college.

 At the end of grad school, after getting my first job, my Mom gave me a new sewing machine as a gift.
-But it wasn’t until I got married and my lovely twin daughters were born that I really got back into sewing.
-I made drapes and pillows and Halloween costumes, and I learned how to quilt; and eventually I got into making bags.
+But it wasn’t until I got married and my lovely twins were born that I really got back into sewing.
+I made drapes and pillows and Halloween costumes, and I learned how to quilt; and eventually, I got into making bags.
 This too was thanks to my Mom.
 She saw a handmade tote while we were shopping for fabric for a new quilt, and I decided to buy the pattern and make her one for her birthday.
-It looked great, but the style just wasn’t “me,” so I started making up my own patterns, experimenting with styles and fabrics, learning techniques from books and online tutorials, and picking up complements from family and friends.
+It looked great, but the style just wasn’t “me,” so I started making up my own patterns, experimenting with styles and fabrics, learning techniques from books and online tutorials, and picking up compliments from family and friends.

 And now here I am, with my own online shop – Urban Sewing – making bags that I truly love.